bahyhelmihp/sesi-berbagi/README.md

 ## sesi-berbagi
-A repository containing materials of sharing session that done by me during my internship, professional working, and researching experience.
+A repository containing materials of sharing session that done by me during my study, internship, professional working, and researching experience.
 I tried to share several topics that I have learned, including the notion of doing hypothesis testing and reviewing about video captioning papers.
 Some notebooks, slides, and videos are attached.
 Any suggestions are welcome!

 ### Materials
 #### ANOVA